Eco-friendly dentistry: History

-The term eco-friendly dentistry has roots originating from the environmental movement and environmentalism, which, in the Western world, is often perceived as having begun in the 1960s and 1970s.
+The term "eco-friendly dentistry" was first coined by Dr. Gorankralj and Dr. Steven Koos.
+These two men, in December 2009, defined it as a new practice within dentistry that combines prevention, sustainability, and an overall minimally invasive approach focused on the patient resulting in a more positive impact on the environment.
+It has roots originating from the environmental movement and environmentalism, which, in the Western world, is often perceived as having begun in the 1960s and 1970s.
 The rise of this movement is often credited to Rachel Carson, conservationist and author of the book Silent Spring.
 Subsequently, legislation in many countries throughout the world began gaining momentum in the 1970s and continues to the present day.

 Eco-friendliness also has meaning in another context as a marketing term.
 It is used by companies to appeal to consumers of goods and services as having a low impact on the environment.
 Market research has found that an increasing number of consumers purchase goods and services that appeal to the values of environmental philosophy.
-The dental industry has adopted the concept of eco-friendliness both in a well-meaning, philosophical context and as a marketing term so that patients who subscribe to principles of sustainability can choose to visit these offices.

 The term has been criticised as being used for "greenwashing", which is the practice of deceptively promoting a product or service as environmentally friendly.
 Legislation in countries around the world have Trade Commissions and such to stop companies profiting with baseless claims on their goods and services.
 Individuals and bodies that work in the dental industry have also subsequently adopted the principles of sustainability and environmentalism and also as an advertisement to patients, clients and consumers.
 The Eco Dentistry Association is an accreditation organisation in the United States which has proposed outcomes towards becoming more sustainable.

 In 2008, the Eco Dentistry Association (EDA) was co-founded by Dr. Fred Pockrass and his wife, Ina Pockrass.
 The EDA provides "education, standards and connection" to patients and dentists who practice green dentistry.
 The EDA aims to help dentists "come up with safe and reusable alternatives that lower a dentists' operating cost by replacing paper with digital media whenever possible."
 As of February 2011, the EDA has approximately 600 members.
 After the inception of the EDA, the dental industry in America saw more dentists and oral surgeons choosing to make their offices environmentally friendly.

 In 2011, The Australian Dental Association implemented a policy of sustainability to provide guidelines to assist in the environmental sustainability of dental offices in Australia.
 In August 2017 the FDA adopted a sustainability in dentistry policy.